ChainXY/scrapy_interview/README.md

         conda install -c conda-forge scrapy
 - IMPORTANT: Submissions not using Scrapy will not be accepted.
+- Clone this GitHub repository.

 ## Test Run
 Run the provided `sweetwaterscoffeetea.py` Scrapy Spider to make sure your setup is working.
-- To run a Spider, navigate to this folder:
+- To run a Spider, navigate to the wherever you cloned scrapy_interview:
   ```
         cd GitHub\scrapy_interview
   ```